JoSmoBN/blog/README.md

-# blog
+# Blog
-Setting up a blog page with a CMS.
+Setting up a blog page with a CMS and React/Redux to set up the front end.